symbol/symbol-docs/source/getting-started/setup-workstation.rst

 .. figure:: ../resources/images/screenshots/faucet.png
     :align: center

-.. note:: If the default faucet is empty, try this other |faucet-2|.

 After the transaction gets confirmed, check if your account has received |networkcurrency| using the command-line tool.

 .. code-block:: bash